-- The IESO will increase the total number of weather stations that provide a primary source of meteorological data; and - A secondary source of meteorological data may also be collected by the IESO to use as backup input data in the event that unforeseen circumstances reduce the quality of primary meteorological data.
+- The IESO will increase the total number of weather stations that provide a primary source of meteorological data; and - A secondary source of meteorological data may also be collected by the IESO to use as back-up input data in the event that unforeseen circumstances reduce the quality of primary meteorological data.

-3.5.6.3 NDL Demand Forecasts
+3.5.6.3.
+Non-Dispatchable Demand Forecasts

-The forecast consumption of all load facilities for which registered market participants submit dispatch data will be removed from the total demand forecasts of each demand forecast area to arrive at the NDL demand forecast for each area.
-Transmission losses will also be removed from the total demand forecasts of each demand forecast area to avoid double counting the losses since the DAM, PD and RT calculation engines determine losses during optimization.
-Refer to the DAM, PD and RT Calculation Engine detailed design documents for how transmission losses will be determined by each of the engines.
+The forecast consumption of all load facilities for which registered market participants submit dispatch data will be removed from the total demand forecasts of each demand forecast area to arrive at the non-dispatchable demand forecast for each area.
+The non-dispatchable demand forecast for each demand forecast area will then be evaluated by the optimization function of the calculation engines.

+Transmission losses will also be removed from the non-dispatchable demand forecasts for each demand forecast area to avoid double counting the losses since the security assessment function of the DAM, PD and RT calculation engines determine losses during its execution.
+Refer to the DAM, PD and RT Calculation

-The NDL demand forecast for each demand forecast area will then be evaluated by all calculation engines.
-Each calculation engine will use slightly different NDL demand forecasts as described below.
+Engine detailed design documents for how transmission losses will be determined by each of the engines.

+Each calculation engine will use slightly different non-dispatchable demand forecasts as described below.